acarzis/EnumerateFolders/EnumerateFolders/ReadMe.txt

 and the fact that this is/was something relatively simple to do.

-Please not that I created this solution quickly and there are items probably should have done better.
+Please note that I created this solution quickly and there are items probably should have done better (i.e. there is quite a bit of sloppy work).

 For instance:
-1. My preference is to not to use methods that return success/fail, rather, use exceptions.
+My preference is to not to use methods that return success/fail, rather, use exceptions.

 Items which are missing and must be added: